asmithdigital/raads-digital/docs/editor-guide.md

 ---
 First, go to the [repository where the code for this docs site lives](https://github.com/asmithdigital/raads-digital).
 You will need to be logged into GitHub.
 Then navigate to the 'docs' directory.

 All the pages live in the docs directory, even this guide.
-You will notice that this guide page isn't in the menu, we will come back to that in a minute.
+You will notice that this guide page isn't visible in the menu of the docs site, we will come back to that in a minute.

 The first thing you want to do is pick a page you want to edit...
-Say buttons https://github.com/asmithdigital/raads-digital/blob/main/docs/components/buttons.md
+Say [buttons](https://github.com/asmithdigital/raads-digital/blob/main/docs/components/buttons.md)

-You will notice an index.md file in that same directory, I'll come back to that in a minute as well.
-For now, just think about the buttons.md page. .md stands for Markdown.
-It's an HTML preprocessor.
-Its a very basic way to write HTML.
-The build tools will then generate HTML from the markdown, but you don't need to think about that, it's behind-the-scenes magic.
+You will notice an `index.md` file in that same directory, I'll come back to that in a minute as well.

+For now, just think about the buttons.md page.
+The `.md` extension stands for Markdown.
+Markdown is a very basic way to write HTML.
+When you hit save, the build tools for the site will convert Markdown to HTML using Magic.
+Here is a [Markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/).

-First, you need to click the edit button 'Edit in place' or click the pencil icon.
-Don't click open with github.dev or Github Desktop.
+First, you need to click the edit button pencil icons or 'Edit in place' from the dropdown.
+Don't click open with `github.dev` or `Github Desktop`.
 That's just confusing.
 Just edit it in place.

 Now, make some changes... add some markdown... go crazy...